Hummer H1: 2006 H1 Alpha

 The "Alpha" was a re-engineered H1 equipped with GM's 6.6 L Duramax Diesel and 5-speed Allison transmission.
-This replaced the previous GM 6.2 L diesel engine.
+This replaced the previous GM 6.5 L diesel engine.

 The update program commenced in late 2002 with a production launch in the fall of 2004.
 To fit into the H1 engine bay, 23 engine component changes were incorporated as well as a 2.0 in body lift to accommodate the taller engine and its turbo housing (a prior 0.5 in lift had been done for MY96 to accommodate the turbo on the 6.5 L engine).
 The 8th digit of the VIN is 3, setting this version of the 6.6L Duramax apart from the versions used in pickup trucks.
 The GMT560 engine output was 300 hp and 520 lbft of torque.
 The engine was equipped with cooled exhaust gas recirculation and an internal engine oil cooler, thus, requiring a 40% heat rejection increase to engine coolant.
-Because space was limited between the air-lift brackets that protrude from the hood, the fan system was modified by putting it directly under the cool pack and driving it through a special gearbox directly off the crankshaft damper pulley.
+Because space was limited between the air-lift brackets that protruded from the hood, the fan system was modified by putting it directly under the cool pack and driving it through a special gearbox directly off the crankshaft damper pulley.
 Several other cooling system modifications were required to assist with cold starting from -30 °F.

 Other major modifications included the use of special high-strength steel in the chassis frame, a more powerful steering gear; quieter axle differentials, redesign of the geared hubs to use quieter helical gears, new induction, exhaust, and electrical power systems; and re-engineering of the fuel supply and filtration system.

 The Duramax engine delivered more torque at lower engine speeds than the 6.5 L, combined with a lower gearing ratio (about 44.5 to 1 in the low lock) made the vehicle more powerful.
 Other changes included centralized tire inflation and a new interior.

-Production launch was early in 2005 and continued until production ceased in mid-2006.
-All vehicles built during this time are classified as model year 2006 - the 10th digit in VIN is a 6.
+Production launch was early in 2005 with vehicles built classified as model year 2006 - the 10th digit in VIN is a 6.

-The program was canceled on May 12, 2006, because GM decided to withdraw technical and financial support for future engineering and recertification.
+The program was canceled in May 2006, because sales of the nearly $129,000 vehicle had not improved, with production ending in June 2006.